 - It limits the government’s ability to revive the economy with fiscal stimulus and

 - It sets up intergenerational conflict when younger generations are eventually presented with the bill for government services the older generations weren’t willing to pay for.

 This is a theme the conventional wisdom has yet to accept, since it would force policymakers and pundits alike to face up to their financial obligations and raise taxes to cover the current costs of government.
 The problem is likely to become acute, and therefore, undeniable, when foreigners stop underwriting the federal deficits, and/or angry younger generations acquire the political muscle to “recover taxes not paid” by taxing the wealth of older generations.
 Stay tuned.

-• The counterproductive tendency of the Fed to pump too much money into the banking system every time a recession looms.
+The counterproductive tendency of the Fed to pump too much money into the banking system every time a recession looms.
 I leveled this criticism at Alan Greenspan long before it became popular to diss the former Fed chairman.
 The conventional wisdom has awakened to the fact that the Fed’s expansion of the money supply contributed to our present woes by pumping up the stock market and housing bubbles, generating excessive household debt (in conjunction with foreign lenders) and fueling inflation.
 However, conventional wisdom does not yet see that the Fed’s interventionist policies in support of “perpetual prosperity” (attempting to prevent or minimize every looming recession) simply trades off a series of manageable, market-driven recessions for one big depression by fueling an unhealthy accumulation of consumer debt.
-(I will do a Cassandra Chronicle on this subject.)

 The confluence of these five themes has created the conditions for a “Perfect Storm” economically.
 The resulting economic contraction is likely to be longer and deeper than the conventional wisdom expects.
 Therefore, my overriding advice to subscribers is to: